ErtanSU/ROCsurf/cran-comments.md

 * The workflow has been successfully completed on the following platforms.
 All updates related to R have been successfully implemented.
 The test coverage is at 100%.
-There are no errors, warnings, or notes.
 Platforms:
 1 [VM] linux          R-* (any version)               ubuntu-latest on GitHub 4 [VM] windows        R-* (any version)              windows-latest on GitHub